How many people are moving to Florida?

 When it comes to protecting your home from climate change, knowledge is power.
 You want to know what your risks are so you can reduce their impact.
 We’ve found a couple of tools that help with this.

-Another key step in protecting your home?
-Knowing what your home insurance policy covers.
-For example, home insurance typically covers wind damage, but water damage from floods is almost always excluded.
-If flooding is common in your area, then you may want to look at adding flood insurance to your policy.
+For example, home insurance usually covers wind damage, but water damage from floods is often excluded.
+If flooding is common in your area, then you may want to look at adding flood coverage to your policy.
+While you can get a separate policy from the National Flood Insurance Program, you may want to take a look at our flood coverage.
+It comes in the form of an affordable rider to your policy that makes protecting your home easy and affordable.

 alt